Go Beyond Your Pet Ideas!

-If your company runs brainstorming sessions, know this: too many of them have become veiled opportunities for people to trot out their pet ideas and show them off to others.
+If your company runs brainstorming sessions, know this: too many of them have become veiled opportunities for people to trot out their pet ideas.

-Because everyone is hyper-busy these days and real listening is at a premium, people use brainstorming sessions as a way to foist their pre-existing ideas on others.
+Because everyone is so ridiculously busy these days and real listening is at a premium, people use brainstorming sessions as a way to foist their pre-existing ideas on others.

 I agree entirely.